Infrastructure as Code Terraform

 The Iteration Zero terraform scripts make use of the modules to provision and prepare an environment.
 The logic is

-that can be removed and added as needed.
+provided as stages that can be removed and added as needed.

 Stages

-folders provide Terraform files that make use of external
+The files in the stages and stages-crc folders provide Terraform files that make use of external

 Terraform modules to provision resources.
 The different resources are logically grouped with stage numbers